-The MAAP works closely with the RTPI Membership Team.
-The panel is a sub-committee of the RTPI Membership and Ethics Committee and takes delegated responsibility on its behalf for scrutinising routes to Chartered membership and inputting into the management of all Assessments of Professional Competence (APCs).
-It also oversees all assessors.
+The panel is a sub-committee of the RTPI Membership and Ethics Committee and will take delegated responsibility on its behalf for scrutinising routes to Chartered membership and inputting into the management of all Assessments of Professional Competence (APCs) and assessments for membership of the Associate and Legal Associate classes and Professional Discussions.

-The MAAP provides a formal mechanism for stakeholder input into the management of the membership assessment process.
+MAAP oversees all assessors and provides a formal mechanism for stakeholder input into the management of the membership assessment process.
 The Panel consists of representatives from various stakeholder groups, including assessors, Learning Partner employers and Young Planners.

 The responsibilities of the panel include:

-- recommending strategic and operational changes to the requirements and application processes for Chartered, Associate and Legal Associate membership; - monitoring access, pass rates and any complaints or feedback; - reviewing candidate and assessor guidance; - reviewing and confirming L-APC Commendations; - supporting RTPI officers to ensure quality and consistency of assessments, including monitoring the performance of assessors; - monitoring feedback from stakeholders including nations and regions; and - ensuring the membership assessment process remains current and relevant.
+- recommending strategic and operational changes to the requirements and application processes for Chartered, Associate and Legal Associate membership; - overseeing the Professional Discussion process; - monitoring access, pass rates and any complaints or feedback; - reviewing candidate and assessor guidance; - reviewing and confirming L-APC Commendations; - supporting RTPI officers to ensure quality and consistency of assessments, including monitoring the performance of assessors; - monitoring feedback from stakeholders including nations and regions; and - ensuring the membership assessment process remains current and relevant.